withastro/roadmap/active-rfcs/0000-style-script-behavior.md

 ### Current Behavior

-- Similar to `<script hoist>` today
-- Script content is processed, ex: TypeScript could be supported.
+- Script content is processed, ex: TypeScript could potentially be supported.
 - Script content is added to the module graph and bundled with the rest of the page JS.
 - ESM imports will be resolved using Vite's ESM import resolve logic.
 - No HTML output in the component template.